bianca9901/hangman/README.md

 * [Simple terminal menu](https://pypi.org/project/simple-term-menu/) was used to implement the menus.
 * [Heroku](https://id.heroku.com/login) was used to deploy my project.
 * [This](https://www.youtube.com/watch?v=u51Zjlnui4Y) video helped me learn how to reset the previously used color to default so that I could always start with a clean slate.
-* [This](https://www.csestack.org/clear-python-interpreter-console/) article together with the inspiration from my mentor teached me how to clear terminals.
+* [This](https://www.csestack.org/clear-python-interpreter-console/) article together with the inspiration from my mentor taught me how to clear terminals.
-* [This](https://www.youtube.com/watch?v=Zpa-rc9e388) video together with the tips from my mentor teached me how to create menus.
+* [This](https://www.youtube.com/watch?v=Zpa-rc9e388) video together with the tips from my mentor taught me how to create menus.
 * [This](https://www.youtube.com/watch?v=cJJTnI22IF8) video gave me the idea to make the hangman game.
 * [This](https://www.youtube.com/watch?v=tMJbCWHAWQ4) video was great for inspiration and planning the structure of the game.
-* [These](https://github.com/kying18/hangman/blob/master/hangman_visual.py) figures of the hangman stages inspired me to make my own figures to implement to my game.
+* [These](https://github.com/kying18/hangman/blob/master/hangman_visual.py) figures of the hangman stages inspired me to make my own figures to implement in my game.
 * [This](https://github.com/kying18/hangman/blob/master/words.py) is where the words for the game were taken from.
 (In my game the words with hyphen-minus were deleted).
-* [This](https://www.youtube.com/watch?v=u51Zjlnui4Y) video helped me apply colors to specific print statements more efortlessly.
+* [This](https://www.youtube.com/watch?v=u51Zjlnui4Y) video helped me apply colors to specific print statements more effortlessly.
 * [Code Institute](https://codeinstitute.net) for the deployment terminal.
+* [Miro](https://miro.com/) for flowchart and visual representation of application navigation.
 ---

 ## Acknowledgments
-* Thank you [Iuliia Konovalova](https://github.com/IuliiaKonovalova), for always giving me valuable feedback, tips and guidance.
+* Thank you [Iuliia Konovalova](https://github.com/IuliiaKonovalova), for always giving me valuable feedback, tips, and guidance.
-* Thank you [Code institute](https://codeinstitute.net), for great learning material, making my first experience with a backend langugage fun!
+* Thank you [Code Institute](https://codeinstitute.net), for great learning material, making my first experience with a backend language fun!
 ---